Removal from the Gen H and other lender panels: Why they do it and how to get reinstated

 Top Tip: The best way to avoid the hassle of seeking Gen H panel reinstatement is to ensure that your firm is not removed off of the Gen H conveyancing panel in the first place.

-Note: Subject to certain conditions Lexsure’s experts or consultants can assist in providing you with guidance for reinstatement onto the Gen H conveyancing panel but under no circumstances will Lexsure (or the Conveycentric Team) submit an application to Gen H directly or via their preferred panel manager.
+Note: Subject to certain conditions Lexsure’s experts or consultants can assist in providing you with guidance for reinstatement onto the Gen H conveyancing panel but under no circumstances will Lexsure (or the Conveycentric Team) submit an application to Gen H directly or via their appointed panel manager.
 Any reinstatement application will have to be made by your firm.
 For the avoidance of doubt, Lexsure (or the Conveycentric Team) are in no way involved in managing the Gen H conveyancing panel.

 Related Pages